Cray-HPE/docs-csm/install/collecting_bmc_mac_addresses.md

             ec:eb:b8:3d:89:41    1        dynamic                   1/1/42
             ```

-1. Ensure the management NCNs are present in the `ncn_metadata.csv` file.
+1. Ensure that the management NCNs are present in the `ncn_metadata.csv` file.

    The output from the previous `show mac address-table` command will display information for all management NCNs that do not have an external connection for their BMC, such as `ncn-m001`.
-The BMC MAC address for `ncn-m001` will be collected in the next
-   step, as this BMC is not connected to the system's management network like the other management nodes.
+   The BMC MAC address for `ncn-m001` will be collected in the next step, as this BMC is not connected to the system's management network like the other management nodes.

    All of the management NCNs should be present in the `ncn_metadata.csv` file.

    Fill in the `Bootstrap MAC`, `Bond0 MAC0`, and `Bond0 MAC1` columns with a placeholder value, such as `de:ad:be:ef:00:00`,
    as a marker that the correct value is not in this file yet.

-   **IMPORTANT:** Mind the index for each group of nodes (3, 2, 1.... ; not 1, 2, 3).
-   If storage nodes are `ncn-s001 x3000c0s7b0n0`, `ncn-s002 x3000c0s8b0n0`, `ncn-s003 x3000c0s9b0n0`,
-   then their portion of the file would be ordered `x3000c0s9b0n0`, `x3000c0s8b0n0`, `x3000c0s7b0n0`.
+   > **IMPORTANT** NCNs of each type (master, storage, and worker) are grouped together in the file and are listed in
+   > **descending** numerical order within their group (for example, `ncn-s003` is listed directly before `ncn-s002`).

    ```csv
    Xname,Role,Subrole,BMC MAC,Bootstrap MAC,Bond0 MAC0,Bond0 MAC1